Tuition & Financial Aid

-The UW Bothell LMBA and TMBA programs are designed to be completed in 2 years (8 quarters) and most students complete the program within this time.
-Some students complete the program in only 7 quarters, depending on when they choose to take their electives.
+The UW Bothell LMBA, TMBA, or General options are designed to be completed in 6-7 quarters (18-21 months of classes taken during 2 “academic years”), and most students complete the program within this time.
+Students’ timing may differ slightly depending on when they choose to take their electives.
 UW policy allows students to take up to 6 years to complete their master's degree.

 Why is the AACSB Accreditation important? back to top

 AACSB Accreditation represents the highest standard of achievement for business schools worldwide.
 Less than 5% of the world's 13,000 business programs have earned AACSB Accreditation.
 AACSB-accredited schools produce graduates that are highly skilled and more desirable to employers than other non-accredited schools.
 AACSB-accredited schools have the highest quality faculty, relevant and challenging curriculum, and provide educational and career opportunities that are not found at other business schools.

 Is it possible to have any course(s) waived if taken previously or if have had comparable course work in the past? back to top

 An applicant or existing student working toward the master's degree may petition for permission to transfer to the University of Washington a maximum of 6 quarter credits of graduate level course work taken at another AACSB-accredited academic institution, provided that course work is equivalent to the course work in the UWB MBA program.
 The credits sought to be transferred may not have been used to satisfy requirements for another degree.